particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 <div align=center><img src="/assets/images/b-series/b523-top.png" ></div>

 <p class="attribution">This is a graphic of the B523.
-The B504 has the same exterior and cellular module dimensions but the label may vary.</p>
+The B504 has the same exterior and cellular module dimensions but the label will vary.</p>

 ## Functional description